 |Among (that are) in our world beasts and monsters,||there is no more curious or deadly creature than the Vasilisk...|

 Comment: Mongolian is structurally similar to Japanese and has an equivalent to rentai-shūshoku.
-However, the translation adopts a peculiar structure that is specific to Mongolian: the word дээрх deerkh, consisting of дээр deer 'on' plus the suffix х kh, yielding a 'quasi-verbal' form meaning 'which is/are on'.
+However, the translation adopts a peculiar construction that is specific to Mongolian: the word дээрх deerkh, consisting of дээр deer 'on' plus the suffix х kh, yielding a 'quasi-verbal' form meaning 'which is/are on'.
 This is used as an attributive modifying the noun.
 While it preserves the use of 'among', the translation fails to render the verb 'to roam'.
-Perhaps the translator felt that the essential meaning, 'beasts and monsters in our world', was adequately captured by дээрх deerkh, and that 'roaming' was a superfluous filler, but by failing to capture this nuance of the original the translation arguably falls short.
+Perhaps the translator felt that the essential meaning, 'beasts and monsters in our world', was adequately captured by дээрх deerkh, and that 'roaming' was a superfluous filler.
+However, by failing to capture this nuance of the original the translation arguably falls short.

 Type Three: Translation broken down into underlying sentences

 The Mainland Chinese version does not try to knit the whole together as in the English original.
 Instead it splits the sentence into its two underlying clauses:

 |zài wǒmen guójiā, yóudàng-zhe xǔduō kěpà de yěshòu hé guàiwù,|